 Property, plant and equipment are depreciated on a straight-line basis over their estimated useful lives.
 Management estimates the useful lives of these property, plant and equipment to be within 3 to 10 years.
-The carrying amounts of the Group's property, plant and equipment are disclosed in Note 8 to the financial statements.

 Changes in the expected level of usage and technological development could impact the economic useful lives of these assets; therefore, future depreciation charges could be revised.
-If the actual useful lives of these items of property, plant and equipment were to differ by 10% from management's estimates, the carrying amounts of the property, plant and equipment would be an estimated \$540,000 (2014: \$354,000) higher or lower.
+If the actual useful lives of these items of property, plant and equipment were to differ by 10% from management's estimates, the carrying amounts of the property, plant and equipment would be an estimated \$629,000 (2015: \$540,000) higher or lower.

-The carrying amounts of property, plant and equipment at the end of the financial year are disclosed in Note 8 to the financial statements.
+The carrying amounts of property, plant and equipment are disclosed in Note 9 to the financial statements.